 Typical mistakes leading to these types of problems include:

-- No one with a welding engineering degree to support the weldment design function.
+- No one with a welding engineering degree to support the weldment design and fabrication function.

 - Using someone who does not have a welding engineering degree to make welding decisions.

 - Assuming metallurgical and materials engineering are equivalent to welding engineering.

 - Relying solely on textbooks and handbooks to select welding filler metals and electrodes.

 - Relying solely on welders for information affecting engineering and design decisions.

 - Relying on welding inspection to control and improve welding quality.

 - Not considering, or understanding the welding thermal cycle, and the resulting changes occurring in the base material, the weld, and heat affected zones during welding.

 - Assuming a certified welder will always make good welds.